argmaxml/recsplain/docs/source/get-started.rst

 Index
 ---------------------------------------------------------

-Use the ``index`` method to dd items to the Recsplain system so that it has items to partition and compare.
+Use the ``index`` method to add items to the Recsplain system so that it has items to partition and compare.

 Here is an example of how to call the ``index`` method.